 the Research Centre for Social Sciences

-the School of Politics, Economics and Philosophy (PEP)
+the School of Philosophy, Politics and Economics (PPE)

 PhD students benefit from:

 - Dedicated study space

 - Teaching opportunities

 - Financial support for conferences and fieldwork